 The reason Tripura is a different Northeastern state is dictated by its history.
 Tucked away in a corner of the northeast, its closest ties are with Bengal.
 Maharaja Birchandra Manikya, who came to the throne in 1870 and was heavily influenced both culturally and spiritually by Bengal – and by his close relationship with Rabindranath Tagore – established Bengali as the language of the court.
 Today, the majority of the population is Bengali, despite the 19 Scheduled Tribes forming a major chunk.

-Tribal Culture & Lifestyles
+Tribal Culture & Lifestyles in Tripura

 The tribals, with a rich and varied culture, belong mainly to the Reang, Chakma, Halam and Usai communities.
 Music and dance are an integral part of their lives.
 ‘Garia’ dances held for the prosperity of the people; dances of the Reang community; ‘Bizu’ dances by the Chakmas denoting the end of the Bengali calendar year; ‘Hai Hak’ dances of the Halams and the Cheraw dance associated with the confinement of Lusai woman, are examples.
 ‘Basanta Raas’ is the charming dance of the Hindu Manipuris, in Tripura.